IbrahimIjai/koan-play/README.md

-# 🎰 Farcaster Lottery & Prediction App
+# 🎰 Koan Play - Farcaster Prediction & Lottery

-A decentralized lottery and prediction market platform built as a Farcaster mini-app, inspired by PancakeSwap.
-This application allows users to participate in lotteries and make predictions on various events directly within the Farcaster ecosystem.
+A decentralized prediction market and lottery platform built as a Farcaster mini-app, inspired by PancakeSwap but using USDC.
+Koan Play allows users to participate in prediction markets and lotteries directly within the Farcaster ecosystem, with all payouts in USDC.

 ## ✨ Features

-- 🎫 **Lottery System**: Buy tickets and win big prizes in regular lottery draws
+- 🎫 **USDC Lottery System**: Buy tickets with USDC for a chance to win big in regular lottery draws
-- 🔮 **Prediction Markets**: Bet on the outcomes of various events
+- 🔮 **Prediction Markets**: Bet USDC on the outcomes of various events and markets
+- 💰 **USDC Rewards**: All winnings and rewards are paid in USDC
-- 🔒 **Decentralized & Secure**: Built on blockchain for transparency and security
+- 🔒 **Decentralized & Secure**: Built on blockchain with smart contracts for transparency and security
-- 🌐 **Farcaster Integration**: Seamless experience within the Farcaster ecosystem
+- 🌐 **Farcaster Native**: Seamless experience within the Farcaster ecosystem
-- 🏆 **Fair & Transparent**: All results are verifiable on-chain
+- 🏆 **Provably Fair**: All results and payouts are verifiable on-chain

 ## 🚀 Getting Started